 - To entertain, amuse and stimulate discussion.

 Currently our main source of funding is through advertising in our newspaper and online.
-We also carry, clearly labelled, sponsored pages for the Brixton BID (a local business organisation) and for some local schools.
 In the past we have received one-off grants from The Journalism Foundation and the Carnegie Trust.

 If you wouldd like to discuss advertising or sponsorship, visit our page about advertising options.